ibm-cloud-docs/cloud-object-storage/tutorials/migrate.md

         ```

   3. Get OpenStack Swift (infrastructure) credential
     <br>a.
-Click on your Swift account in the <a href="https://control.s3.us-south.cloud-object-storage.appdomain.cloud.com/storage/objectstorage">IBM Cloud   infrastructure customer portal</a>.
+Click on your Swift account in the IBM Cloud infrastructure customer portal.
     <br>b.
 Click on the data center of the migration source container.
     <br>c.
 Click on **View Credentials**.
     <br>d.
 Copy the following.